candicodeit/githubpages/_posts/2018-01-07-week-of-learning.md

 For my first week, I've completed more lessons than I planned, started a Udemy course and setup a GitHub page using Jekyll.
 If I keep up this pace, maybe I can put a dent in my professional "To Be Read" stack.

 Here's to #alwayslearning

+P.S.
+This blog setup is still a work in progress.